Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Method

-In order to test the optimal condition of our proposed graph formulation, we perform an oracle experiment where we replace the set of edges $\edgeSet$, which was created from initial class prediction matrix $P$, with ground truth relation set $\edgeSet_{GT}$.
-This is done by performing IoU-matching for the set $\nodeSet$ of object features with ground truth labels to assign each node a class type, and then obtain the ground truth edge between a pair of nodes by looking up the prior knowledge matrix $T$.
-Thus we create our ground truth graph $\graph_\text{GT} {=} (\nodeSet,\edgeSet_\text{GT})$, which optimally captures the underlying object-pair relationships.
+To test the optimal condition of our context-likelihood graph, we perform an oracle experiment where we replace the set of edges $\edgeSet$, with ground truth relation set $\edgeSet_{GT}$.
+To calculate $\edgeSet_{GT}$, $P$ is replaced by $P^*$ in Eq.~\eqref{eq:PTP} where each row of $P^*$ is a one-hot encoded class label corresponding to each object proposal, obtained by IoU-matching.
+To perform IoU-matching, we check the overlap of the regions of interests of each proposal with each ground truth bounding box, and assign the class label of the highest overlapping ground truth bounding box to the proposal.
+The ground truth context-likelihood graph $\graph_\text{GT} {=} (\nodeSet,\edgeSet_\text{GT})$, optimally captures the underlying object-pair relationships.
 Propagating this graph generates the refined object features which are used for the final classification results.
-As ground truth we rely on the 1,000 ($VG_{1000}$) and 3,000 ($VG_{3000}$) most frequent object classes from Visual Genome~\cite{krishna2017visual}.
+As ground truth we rely on the 1000 ($\text{VG}_{1000}$) and 3000 ($\text{VG}_{3000}$) most frequent object classes from Visual Genome~\cite{krishna2017visual}.

-\boldparagraph{Analysis.} We use two proposal-based object detectors with our graph priors, the transformer-based DETR~\cite{nicolas2020detr} and convolution-based Faster-RCNN~\cite{ren2015faster_rcnn}.
+\boldparagraph{Analysis.} We use two proposal-based object detectors as our base network, the transformer-based DETR~\cite{nicolas2020detr} and convolution-based Faster-RCNN~\cite{ren2015faster_rcnn}.
 Both these methods first identify rectangular regions of interest in an image, extract their corresponding feature encodings and create classification predictions for each such region.
 From \cref{fig:gt_improvements}, we see that knowing the relations between objects in a scene improves the detection results of the base network by a large margin.
-For the $VG_{1000}$ dataset we achieve an $119\%$ relative improvement in mean average precision results for DETR, while for Faster-RCNN, it is around $110\%$.
-Note that we do not embed the ground truth information in any way other than to use it for looking up the true co-occurrence relation between proposed object-pairs.
+For the $\text{VG}_{1000}$ dataset we achieve an $119\%$ relative improvement in mean average precision results for DETR, while for Faster-RCNN, it is around $110\%$.
+Note that we do not embed the ground truth information in any way other than to use it for looking up the true relation prior between proposed object-pairs.